 Live chat sits in a good place among these developments: It is old enough to longer be an experimental technology, and new enough for companies to expect constant improvements and advances.

 NLP is used in chatbots to understand customer requests and “talk back” to provide a solution or transfer the call to an agent.
 The rapid adoption of chatbots – their use is expected to jump by 1000% by 2020 – has caused some concern in the customer service sector, where many are worried it will replace call center agents.

 Recommended for you: Top 10 Live Chat Benefits You Have to Know

 And, consumers prefer live chat.
 As a customer service channel, live chat has the highest customer satisfaction rate at 73 percent, as compared to 61 percent for email support and only 44 percent for traditional phone support.
 Studies show that live chat can increase conversions by at least 20 percent, and that the typical ROI rate from paid live chat software for sales teams is about 300 percent.

 Ready to see what live chat can do for your business?
-Try live chat for free with Comm100 today.
+Try live chat with Comm100 today.